[Skip to Content]

 4. "Traveling exhibitions" will be used to bring to our audience a diverse view of the visual arts encompassing all periods and cultures.

-6. "Maintain a museum" means a commitiment to meet the highest standards for exhibitions, environmental control, security and support facilities.
+6. "Maintain a museum" means a commitment to meet the highest standards for exhibitions, environmental control, security, and support facilities.

 *At the Annual Board Retreat, in the Spring of 2014, the Board of Trustees voted to add "and the state of Texas" based upon the fact that the museum collections have a strong and broad representation of Texas art.
-The museum is now the operational headquarters for a state wide organization, CASETA, the Center for Advancement and Study of Early Texas Art, and that the museum regurarly features the work of earlier and contemporary Texas artists.
+The museum is now the operational headquarters for a state-wide organization, CASETA, the Center for Advancement and Study of Early Texas Art, and that the museum regularly features the work of earlier and contemporary Texas artists.
 Also, our library now holds the Bill and Mary Cheek Early Texas Art Archives.
-We also market extensivly across the state and draw substantial audiences from across Texas.
+We also market extensively across the state and draw substantial audiences from across Texas.

 Our Vision